emailtowebhook/email_to_webhook/ENVIRONMENTS.md

 ### Two-Tier Infrastructure Model

 #### 1. Shared Infrastructure (`infra/shared/`)
 AWS SES has account-level limitations - only one receipt rule set can be active at a time.
-Therefore, SES resources are deployed once and shared across all environments:
+Therefore, the SES receipt rule set is deployed once and shared across all environments:

 **Resources:**
 - SES receipt rule set (account-level resource)
-- SES receipt rules (routes all emails to shared bucket)
+- SES active receipt rule set activation
-- Shared email S3 bucket (`email-to-webhook-emails-shared`)

 **State File:**
 ```